Published: January 27, 2021

 Activated Charcoal Some people claim that activated charcoal whitens the teeth as effectively as a professional cleaning treatment.
 Activated charcoal is made from heating substances like coconut fiber or hardwood to a point where its absorbency is optimized.

 Activated charcoal can be applied to stained teeth with a wet toothbrush.
 It is black and many people think that it will stain their teeth or sinks.
 However, it rinses away completely and produces significant teeth whitening effects in many users.
-Dr. Josh Axe states that it’s safe to use this method 2-3 times a week as necessary to brighten your smile.
+It’s safe to use this method 2-3 times a week as necessary to brighten your smile.

 Activated charcoal is also very effective for trapping toxins of all types inside the body.
 It is a standard substance used for drug overdose and other types of poisoning in hospitals is affordable and has numerous benefits aside from whitening teeth when taken internally.

 How to Prevent Teeth Stains

 It is possible to prevent teeth stains from occurring in many cases.
 Two of the most common causes of tooth discoloration are eating stain-causing foods and using tobacco products.
 So, avoiding those foods and not smoking or chewing tobacco are some of the best ways to prevent discoloration in the first place.

 Some other ways to prevent teeth stains include: